How to Stop Comfort Nursing at Night

 Expert tip

-Make his room conducive for sleep by adding white noise and hanging darkening curtains.
+Make his room conducive for sleep by adding a white noise machine and hanging darkening curtains.
 Both can help lengthen his sleep.

 4. Gradually wean from nighttime feedings

 What do you do if he still relies on nighttime feedings for milk, and not just comfort?
-After all, he could be drinking breast milk in the beginning before he tapers off to comfort nursing.
+After all, he could be drinking milk to satisfy his hunger before tapering off to comfort nursing.
 Cutting feedings cold turkey would mean one hungry baby.

-Instead, gradually wean him from night feedings.
-The first change is to wake him up for feedings, instead of waiting for him to cry for them.
+Gradually wean him from night feedings.
+The first change is to wake him up for feedings instead of waiting for him to cry for them.
 Right now, he associates crying with getting fed, but you can beat him to the punch by waking him up to feed.
 As strange as it is to wake him up when he hardly sleeps, this helps him break that association.

 Set your alarm to about 30 minutes before he typically wakes up for a feed.
 If he tends to wake up at 10pm and 2am, set your alarm for 9:30pm and 1:30am.
 You’re feeding him before he tends to wake up crying.